Vasa (ship): Construction

 After launching, work continued on finishing the upper deck, the sterncastle, the beakhead and the rigging.
 Sweden had still not developed a sizeable sailcloth industry, and material had to be ordered from abroad.
 In the contract for the maintenance of rigging, French sailcloth was specified, but the cloth for the sails of Vasa most likely came from Holland.
 The sails were made mostly of hemp and partly of flax.
 The rigging was made entirely of hemp imported from Latvia through Riga.
 The king visited the shipyard in January 1628 and made what was probably his only visit aboard the ship.

 In the summer of 1628, the captain responsible for supervising construction of the ship, Söfring Hansson, arranged for the ship's stability to be demonstrated for Vice Admiral Fleming, who had recently arrived in Stockholm from Prussia.
 Thirty men ran back and forth across the upper deck to start the ship rolling, but the admiral stopped the test after they had made only three trips, as he feared the ship would capsize.
 According to testimony by the ship's master, Göran Mattson, Fleming remarked that he wished the king were at home.
 Gustavus Adolphus had been sending a steady stream of letters insisting that the ship be put to sea as soon as possible.

 Design and stability

-There has been much speculation about whether Vasa was lengthened during construction and whether an additional gun deck was added late during the build.
-Little evidence suggests that Vasa was substantially modified after the keel was laid.
+There has been much speculation about whether Vasa was lengthened during construction and whether an additional gundeck was added late during the build.
+There is no evidence that Vasa was substantially modified after the keel was laid.
 Ships contemporary to Vasa that were elongated were cut in half and new timbers spliced between the existing sections, making the addition readily identifiable, but no such addition can be identified in the hull, nor is there any evidence for any late additions of a second gundeck.